clearhaus/gateway-api-docs/source/index.md

 Starting 2018-xx-xxTxx:xx:xx+00:00 the `/credits` resource has been added, enabling creation of credits without card tokenization.
-This is an essential addition, as card tokenization is deprecated.
+This is an essential addition, as card tokenization, including the resource `/cards/:id/credits`, is deprecated and will be removed on November 15, 2018.

 ### Add payment methods